 Rachel J Stewart Accred.
 Member BABCP, MBACP

 My personal philosophy is using a holistic approach and tailoring treatment needs to suit individual clients.
-I used to work as a nurse in oncology and haematology services and at the back pain clinic.
+I used to work as a nurse in cancer services and at the back pain clinic.
 I find that my nurse training gives me an advantage in this sphere due to high standards in client care and confidentiality at all times.

 I use mindfulness meditation personally and therefore am fully aware of the positive effect it can have on health and well-being.
 Research shows that people who practice mindfulness and self-compassion have better mental health, less anxiety and depression and are more successful at meeting goals.
 One longer-term study showed that self-compassion helped people to adjust better after a divorce.
 When we have difficulties in life, our natural tendency might be to ask ourselves what we did wrong, but saying to ourselves, “You did the best you could given what you knew at the time,” can help us to feel better about ourselves and give us courage to begin rebuilding our lives.